ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

     "replicaset": [
         {
             "relation": "multimaster.reptest",
-            "status": "active"
+            "status": "committed"
         }
     ]
 }
 ```
-The replicaset on Node 0 contains one TABLE, multimaster.reptest, which is currently in active replication.
+The replicaset on Node 0 contains one TABLE, _multimaster.reptest_, which is currently in active replication.

 If the cluster is tainted and auto_resolved is > 0, you might want to see the resolution history to see which data might be inconsistent.
 Call:
 ```